jonypeixoto/Dark-Cyber-Theme/docs/PALETTE.md

-# Dark Castle Color Palette
+# Dark Cyber Color Palette

 Below is our full color palette, along with other palettes used for specific purposes.
 All palettes conform to the colors used in the full palette.